 Empathy pays.
 Caring deeply about your customers isn’t just the right thing to do—empathy is good business.
-Empirical research shows there is a direct correlation between employee empathy and business outcomes (e.g., revenue, customer satisfaction).
+Empirical research shows there is a direct correlation between employee empathy and business outcomes (e.g., profitability, customer satisfaction).
 And employees with high empathy are less likely to burnout (i.e., call out sick, quit, disengage).
 I’ll say it again. … Continue reading “Thinking, Feeling, and Doing Empathy In Everyday Practice”

 I think we all agree?
 Every dimension of the customer experience needs attention.
 But who is responsible for pulling all the parts together into one cohesive, seamless experience?
 The digital advertising team is out finding leads.
 The sales team works on converting leads, while the email marketing team optimizes their nurture campaigns.
 But who is … Continue reading “Designing Your CX Dream Team”

 When optimizing your website, product, email program, or retail experience—think beyond A/B testing by continuously seeking new customer problems to solve.
 Gartner has proven that eliminating or reducing customer effort is the best way to improve customer loyalty.

 What can you do when your boss or your organization’s leaders say “no” to design?
 An ongoing challenge shared by many UX professionals is getting the green light to move forward on a solution to improve the user experience.
 Believing UX is the right thing to do isn’t enough.
 As UX strategists, we must categorically … Continue reading “How to Persuade Your Leaders to Invest in UX”